lnx1288/COA-all-in-one/README.md

       * "Preparing for the Certified OpenStack Administrator Exam" - Matt Dorn

-      If you're already familiar with Openstack, any of the above books plus hands-on practice on test labs (to work on task exeution speed) may be even enough to tackle the exam (without going through the Udemy course).
+      If you're already familiar with Openstack, any of the above books plus hands-on practice on test labs (to work on task execution speed) may be even enough to tackle the exam (without going through the Udemy course).

     * Review [Openstack docs](https://docs.openstack.org/) if you feel that